iTwin/mobile-sdk-android/README.md

 ```

 #### Notes
 - Creation of the `local.properties` file only needs to be done once and needs to point to the Android SDK you wish to use.
 As an alternative, you can set `ANDROID_SDK` in your shell.
+On Windows, the echo line will need to be changed to reflect where Android Studio installs the SDK.
 - The `--no-daemon` option shouldn't be necessary but is required.
 There seems to be an incompatibility between the two `gradlew` copies (even though they're identical).
 Without this option the 2nd `gradlew` call will hang.
 - If you end up with a daemon running, you can do: `./gradlew --stop`